 The title of this month’s forum is “Connecting East Downtown to all of Minnesota: Elected Leaders discussing pressing issues for the next legislative session,”and will feature a panel of Minnesota Legislators.

 Registration, lunch and networking starts at 11:30 a.m., with the EDC Update and guest presenters starting at Noon.
-The cost to attend the lunch is just $20.
-Please RSVP by sending an email to email@example.com by no later than Monday, November 17, at Noon.
+The cost to attend the forum is just $20.
+You can pay by cash or check at the door.
+Please RSVP by sending an email to email@example.com by no later than Monday, December 15, at Noon.

 - Welcome and Introductions, Paul Mellblom, President EDC, Dan Collison, Executive Director EDC (10 Minutes)

 - Ryan/Wells Fargo Construction Update, Tony Barranco, VP of Development, Ryan Construction (5 Minutes)

 - Minnesota State Legislature Panel Discussion (30 Minutes)

 - Q & A Moderated by Dan Collison (10 Minutes)